 The PDIC (Photo Diode Integrated Circuit), in a DVD reader application, serves multiple purposes.
 These include gathering focus, tilt and tracking information from the disk as well as recovery of the RF data stored on the disk tracks.
 For this reason, PDICs typically consist of at least 6 active diode areas, sometimes even more.
 The PDIC used in the available drive type is seen below.
+It was placed on a little break-out PCB to allow easy access to all pins of the device.

-Given its a very niche device, oftentimes custom-designed for a specific drive vendor, datasheets are hard to come by.
-Initial pinout probing revealed only the power supply pin locations and a number of analog output pins, but I was unable to find any matching ICs datasheets, so some reverse engineering effort was required to figure out its secrets.
+Initial pinout probing revealed only the power supply pins and a number of analog output voltages, however no datasheet for a PDIC with matching pinout could be found online.
+To be able to re-use this component, a little reverse-engineering effort was started.